MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ## Runtime notifications

-Power Automate provides two different types of notifications while running a desktop flow depending on the user's preferences.
+Power Automate provides two different types of notifications while running a desktop flow, depending on the user's preferences.

 > [!NOTE]
 > Runtime notifications are displayed when a flow is run directly from the console.
 When a flow is run from the portal, Power Automate doesn't display notifications.

 Through the **Monitoring/Notifications** option of the console settings, you can choose between the integrated Windows notifications, the flow monitoring window, or disabling the notifications.

 The **Windows notifications** option displays a Windows notification pop-up when a desktop flow is running, paused, stopped, finished running successfully, or encountered an error.
-Additionally, the notification popup enables users to pause or stop the flow through the respective buttons.
+Additionally, the notification pop-up enables users to pause or stop the flow through the respective buttons.

 ![Screenshot of a notification window.](media\run-pad-flow\notification-window.png)